-e.
+- f.
 Multiple requests by the same requestor.
-In order to provide the fullest assistance to all records requestors and to prevent excessive interference with other essential functions of the City, if the same requestor, or their representative, has submitted multiple requests, the Public Records Officer may process the requests one at a time and in the order received.
-Requestors may prioritize the order in which they would like the City to process such multiple requests and the City will endeavor to process in the requested order to the extent feasible.
-The City shall endeavor to provide all requestors, and their representatives, with equal assistance and attention, to the extent it is reasonable and feasible.

-- f.
-No written response received from the City.
-If the requester does not receive a written response from the City within 5-business days of the estimated receipt of the request for disclosure, the requestor should contact the Public Records Officer to determine whether the request was received. - g.
+In order to provide the fullest assistance to all records requestors and to prevent excessive interference with other essential functions of the City, if the same requestor, or their representative, has submitted multiple unrelated requests categorized by the City as Category 2 or 3 requests, the Public Records Officer may process the requests one at a time and in the order received while simultaneously processing other requestors' later-received requests.
+Requestors may prioritize the order in which the City processes such multiple requests.
+If a requestor submits multiple Category 2 or 3 requests that relate to the same subject, project, keyword, etc., the Public Records Officer may consolidate such requests to be processed simultaneously.
+The City shall endeavor to provide all requestors, and their representatives, with equal assistance and attention, to the extent it is reasonable and feasible. - g.
+Failure to respond within 5-day period.
+If the City does not respond in writing within 5-business days of receipt of the request for disclosure, the requestor should consider contacting the Public Records Officer to determine whether the request has been received by the City. - h.
 Requesting Clarification.
 In acknowledging receipt of a public record request that is unclear, the City may ask the requestor to clarify what information the requestor is seeking.
-Additionally, clarification may be sought for a number of reasons, including the following: - 1.
+Additionally, clarification may be sought in the following, non-exhaustive, circumstances: - 1.
 To determine the specific date or date range of records sought, if known; - 2.
-To ask a requestor to prioritize the records they are requesting so that the City is able to provide the most important records first when feasible.
+To ask a requestor to prioritize the records he or she is requesting so that the City is able to provide the most important records first.
 The City is not required to ask for prioritization, and a requestor is not required to provide it; or - 3.
 To clarify requests identified in vague terms such as "any and all documents related to," "all records relating to" or similar language.
 If the requestor is unable or unwilling to help narrow the scope of the documents being sought in order to expedite the City's response and/or reduce the volume of potentially responsive documents, the Public Records Officer may err on the side of producing more rather than fewer documents in response to such a broad, general request.
-City staff shall not be obligated to interpret such a broad, general request to decipher which specific documents may be of interest to the requestor.
+City staff shall not be obligated to interpret such a broad, general request in order to decipher which specific documents may be of interest to the requestor and the Act does not allow a requestor to search through the City's files for records which cannot be identified or described to the City.